Find a Qualified Attorney Near You

 A part of estate planning can include giving parts of the estate to a beneficiary before you die.
 If you do this to avoid probate, you may run into gift taxes.
 Gift taxes may have to be paid by the giver.
 They are not paid by the receiver of the gift.

-The federal gift tax exclusion amount is $15,000 per year.
-This means that you can give anybody a gift worth up to that amount each year with no federal tax consequences.
-Any more than that, and you are required to pay a gift tax.
+The federal gift tax exclusion amount is $19,000 in 2025.
+This means that you can give anybody a gift worth up to that amount with no federal tax consequences.
+Any more than that, the excess amount is applied against the donor’s lifetime estate and gift tax exemption.

 Only a few states levy a gift tax.
 Ask your lawyer if you live in one of them.